chandlershortlidge/amazon-review-classifier-roberta-sentiment-finetuning/README.md

 With thousands of reviews spread across multiple platforms, manually analyzing customer feedback is impractical.
 This project automates the process through three stages:

 1. **Sentiment Classification** - Classify reviews as positive, negative, or neutral using a pre-trained RoBERTa transformer model.
+2. **Fine-Tuned Sentiment Model** - Fine-tune `roberta-base` on the balanced review dataset to significantly improve classification accuracy (64% → 83%).
-2. **Product Category Clustering** - Group products into 6 meta-categories using sentence embeddings and K-Means clustering, refined by an LLM.
+3. **Product Category Clustering** - Group products into 6 meta-categories.
+Initial attempts with SentenceTransformer embeddings and K-Means produced poor clusters, so a local LLM (Ollama / Qwen 2.5) was used to classify products instead.
-3. **Blog Post Generation** - Summarize reviews into recommendation articles for each category using a local LLM (Ollama / Qwen 2.5).
+4. **Blog Post Generation** - Summarize reviews into recommendation articles for each category using a local LLM (Ollama / Qwen 2.5).

 ## Dataset